-I have been navigating assimilation, white terrorism, and a temporary loss of self-pride since arriving in Maine in 1991.
-My areas of interest include the intersection of the arts in movements for Social Justice and Racial Equity.
-As an Embodied Equity Consultant, I work closely with the public, with artists of many genres, with historically underrepresented communities, youth, and nonprofit organizations in and out of Maine, to develop creative opportunities focused on inter-organizational collaboration using the arts.
-These moments of coming together and creating activist community art towards systemic change are the common denominator that connects all of my work.
+René Goddess is a queer, black, South African, three-time award-winning, Indigenous, femme.
+An Arts & Community Organizer, Choreographer, Coordinator of Multicultural Affairs, Education and Events.
+A Designer, Director, Embodied Equity Consultant, Innovator, Non-Profit Founder, Performance Artist, Activist, and Producer.
+She has been navigating assimilation, white terrorism, and a temporary loss of self-pride since arriving in Maine in 1991.
+Her areas of interest include the intersection of the arts in movements for Social Justice and Racial Equity.
+As Embodied Equities Lead Designer she works closely with the public, with artists of many genres, with historically underrepresented communities, youth, and nonprofit organizations in and out of Maine.
+Embodied Equity (EE) develops creative opportunities focused on inter-organizational collaboration, using the arts for systemic change.
+These moments of coming together and creating activist community art are the common denominator that connects all of her work.